 Flakey, Buttery Red Lobster Cheddar Bay Biscuits

 The ingredient list for this delicious recipe is simple.
 Prep time is limited.
-There’s no need for a rolling pin or biscuit cutter.
+There’s no need for a rolling pin, biscuit cutter, food processor or pastry cutter.
 You won’t spend time layering or forming the dough into a rectangle like with classic buttermilk biscuits or sweet potato biscuits.
-And best of all, the result is cheddar cheese drop biscuits that are light, fluffy and baked to golden brown perfection.
+And best of all, the result is savory drop biscuits that are light, fluffy and baked to golden brown perfection.

 What are Cheddar Bay Biscuits?